BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 1. If you don't have a project to store the application data, create one.

-2. Create an `Aggregated Elastic Search View` inside this project, and add all of the projects that contain Studio resources to the list.
+2. Create an `Aggregated Elastic Search View` inside this project, and add all projects that contain Studio resources to the list.
 For example:

 ```json
 {